 In addition, during a year that was affected by measures to prevent the spread of the coronavirus, the challenge of working remotely in the area surrounding the worksite was recognised.
 To thank local residents for their patience, the GAJV sent them Christmas hampers during the festivities.

 Some initiatives of stakeholder involvement are managed directly by our Customers with the help of the worksite personnel.
 This is the case of visitor centres for schools and private citizens, which feature information about the various stages of construction and excavation, and often offer the possibility of arranging organised tours of the worksites.

-Our client BBT, of the Italian Brennero project, at the request of the Municipality of Fortezza and the Autonomous Province of Bolzano. contributed to the establishment of the Observatory for the construction of the Brenner Base Tunnel.
+Our client BBT, of the Italian Brennero project, at the request of the Municipality of Fortezza and the Autonomous Province of Bolzano, contributed to the establishment of the Observatory for the construction of the Brenner Base Tunnel.
 The body aims to create an interface between the project and the District Communities of the Eisack Valley and the Upper Eisack Valley.
 Representatives of the communities are part of the management body of the Observatory and speak out for the concerns of the communities in all the various stages of construction.

-BBT has also created the BBT-Infopoint in the Habsburg fort of Fortezza, with a large exhibition area that presents the technical issues related to the excavation, but also the nature and culture aspects of the project.
+BBT has also created the BBT-Infopoint in the Habsburg fort of

+Fortezza, with a large exhibition area that presents the technical issues related to the excavation, but also the nature and culture aspects of the project.
 Also, as of the summer of 2021, the construction activities of the Brennero Base Tunnel project were displayed through evocative largescale images in an exhibition space at the Innsbruck central station.

-Ghella Abergeldie JV and client Watercare recently launched a mobile visitors' centre called the Discovery Centre for use in engagement in the local community and schools.
-This fully mobile seven-metre long centre includes virtual and augmented reality experiences, and touch screen games, guided by an animated character called Wai Mā, a long-fin eel which is native to New Zealand.
+In New Zealand, the Ghella Abergeldie JV recently opened a Discovery Centre for the local community with its client Watercare.
+This fully mobile seven-metre long centre includes virtual and augmented reality experiences, and touch screen games, guided by an animated character called Wai Mā, a long-fin eel which is typical of New Zealand.